 The Grade Point Average (GPA) is calculated by dividing the total number of quality points earned at GU in the program by the total number of academic credits attempted at GU in the program.
 The current GPA is included on the student's degree audit and transcript which the student views in GU Experience.
-(Transfer credit counts toward the total number of academic credits earned, but grades from those courses are not transferred or included in the cumulative GPA.)
+Transfer credit counts toward the total number of academic credits earned, but grades from those courses are not transferred or included in the cumulative GPA.

 The NR code is not considered an Incomplete (I) and is not treated the same way as an Incomplete (I).
-The NR code is reserved for the few situations that arise when the deadline for that grade has been met but the grade for that course has not yet been submitted by the instructor as a result of a pending Honor Council case.
+The NR code is reserved for cases in which the final grade for the course has not yet been submitted by the instructor as a result of a pending Honor Council case.